learn-co-curriculum/react-hooks-redux-forms-codealong/readme.md

 # Creating Items with Redux

+## Introduction

+With this lesson, we'll begin our journey in implementing the CRUD actions while using the Redux pattern.

 ## Objectives

-With this lesson we'll begin our journey in implementing the CRUD actions while using the Redux pattern.
 By the end of this lesson, you will be able to:

 - Take user input from our **React** application and send information to **Redux**